tngo0508/tngo0508.github.io/_posts/2023-12-22-combination-sum.md

 ```

 # My Solution and Explanation:
-Since the prompt of the problem asks for the combination, I automatically think of the exhaustive search approach.
-This is because in order to generate all the combination, I need to try all possible combination.
-That means that I have to try all candidates repeatedly.
-And, the algorithm can help me to accomplish is backtracking.
-The idea is that I start at the beginning index of the input array `candidates`.
-Then, I recursively call the helper function `backtrack` which is passed in a few parameters to keep track of the potential solution and final solution.
+When tackling the Combination Sum problem, I approached it with an exhaustive search using backtracking.
+I began by recognizing the need to explore all possible combinations, making backtracking an appropriate algorithmic choice.
+The recursive nature of backtracking allows for a systematic exploration of the solution space.

+## Recursive Case First:
-For recursive function such as backtrack, I usually think of two cases: base case and recursive case.
-Normally, I always start with recursive case because it seems come to me naturally and it seems if I start with recursive case, it helps me to know how to traverse or search for the solution in the search space.
+In recursive functions like `backtrack`, I find it intuitive to start with the recursive case.
+This approach helps me understand how the solution traverses or searches within the problem space.

-With that said, I start with recursive case.
-For my recursive case, I attempt to use a `for-loop` statement to invoke my `backtrack` function recursively.
-Every time that I invoke this function, I think about two scenarios.
-Should I keep the current number or should I skip it or try the next candidate?
-In order to translate this thought into code.
-I just need to pass the argument `index` and `index + 1`.
-The purpose of `index` is to keep try to add the same number to see if it can reach the `target` or not.
-And the purpose of `index + 1` is to try the next candidates.

 ## Initial Solution
 At first, my algorithm was able to pass the base test cases.
 But, when I submitted the solution, it failed due to the Time Limit.
 This tells me that my solution could be improved.

+## Utilizing a For-Loop for Recursive Calls:
+For the recursive case, I employed a `for-loop` statement to invoke the `backtrack` function recursively.
+Each invocation of this function considers two scenarios: whether to include the current number or to skip it and move on to the next candidate.

+## Two Scenarios: Keep or Skip:
+To handle the two scenarios of keeping the current number or skipping it, I passed the arguments `index` and `index + 1` to the backtrack function.
+The `index` parameter allows trying to add the same number multiple times to see if it can contribute to reaching the target.
+On the other hand, `index + 1` is used to explore the next candidates in the list.

 ```python
 # Time Limit Exceeded